munificent/craftinginterpreters/note/answers/chapter06_parsing.md

                | "(" expression ")"
     ```

-    To define the new syntax tree node, we add a line to the `defineAst()` call:
+    We could define a new syntax tree node by adding this to the `defineAst()`
+    call:

     ```java
     "Comma    : Expr left, Expr right",
     ```

+    But a simpler choice is to treat it like any other binary operator and
+    reuse Expr.Binary.

     Parsing is similar to other infix operators (except that we don't bother to
     keep the operator token):